floored1585/cumulus-linux-chef-modules/cookbooks/cumulus/README.md

 ##### Parameters:

 * `name` - Name for the resource.
 This is not directly used by the provider.
 * `source` - URL to the license file to be installed.
-Must be a valid HTTP resource.
 * `force` - If `true`, skip the license expiration check and install the new license regardless of any current license.
 Default is `false`.

 ##### Examples: